SpringWorks Therapeutics Announces Publication of Long-Term Efficacy and Safety Data from the Phase 3 DeFi Trial of OGSIVEO® (nirogacestat) in Adults with Desmoid Tumors in the Journal of Clinical Oncology

 For more information, visit www.springworkstx.com and follow @SpringWorksTx on X, LinkedIn, Facebook, Instagram and YouTube.

-Merck KGaA, Darmstadt, Germany, a leading science and technology company, operates across life science, healthcare and electronics.
+Merck, a leading science and technology company, operates across life science, healthcare and electronics.
 More than 62,000 employees work to make a positive difference to millions of people’s lives every day by creating more joyful and sustainable ways to live.
 From providing products and services that accelerate drug development and manufacturing as well as discovering unique ways to treat the most challenging diseases to enabling the intelligence of devices – the company is everywhere.
-In 2024, Merck KGaA, Darmstadt, Germany, generated sales of € 21.2 billion in 65 countries.
+In 2024, Merck generated sales of € 21.2 billion in 65 countries.

-The company holds the global rights to the name and trademark “Merck” internationally.
-The only exceptions are the United States and Canada, where the business sectors of Merck KGaA, Darmstadt, Germany, operate as MilliporeSigma in life science, EMD Serono in healthcare and EMD Electronics in electronics.
-Since its founding in 1668, scientific exploration and responsible entrepreneurship have been key to the company’s technological and scientific advances.
-To this day, the founding family remains the majority owner of the publicly listed company.
+Scientific exploration and responsible entrepreneurship have been key to Merck’s technological and scientific advances.
+This is how Merck has thrived since its founding in 1668.
+The founding family remains the majority owner of the publicly listed company.
+Merck holds the global rights to the Merck name and brand.
+The only exceptions are the United States and Canada, where the business sectors of Merck operate as MilliporeSigma in life science, EMD Serono in healthcare, and EMD Electronics in electronics.

+All Merck press releases are distributed by e-mail at the same time they become available on the Merck website.
+Please go to www.merckgroup.com/subscribe to register online, change your selection or discontinue this service.

 Contacts: